yiwinking/yiwinking.github.com/_posts/blog/2012-4-30-deploy-a-padrino-project-in-a-server.md

 	from /home/ubuntu/.rvm/gems/ruby-1.9.2-p320/gems/rack-flash-0.1.2/lib/rack/flash.rb:20:in `run'

-I don't know how to fix this problem,so try to restart the nginx: also ,comes problems
+I don't know how to fix this problem,so try to restart the nginx:

+ok,comes other problems

 restart ngnix

-sudo /etc/init.d/nginx start
+`sudo /etc/init.d/nginx start`

  * Starting Nginx Server...
 Segmentation fault

-Segmentation fault ,dump,another problem comes ,I try to find out what  the problems are,but false, the solvtions google gives can't help
+Segmentation fault ,I tried to find out what the problems were ,but fail, the solutions which  google gives can't help.

 so I ask kevin and Yasith for help.

-It may cause by  diffrent versions,so sooyoung create anouther new server for me ,so the problem get out .
+It may arise  by diffrent versions of  passenger and nginx ,so sooyoung create anouther new server , .

 then I clone the project from the server.